Analytical calculation formulas for capacities of classical and classical-quantum channels: Capacity of classical-quantum channel

 The capacity of classical-quantum channel has the following form \cite{OP,SW2}

-Statements similar to statements in section \ref{S10} can be shown in this case of cq-channel by using quantum information geometry based on Kubo-Mori-Bogoliubov Fisher information, which is directly linked to quantum relative entropy \eqref{AAB} \cite{Amari-Nagaoka}, \cite[Chapter 7]{Springer}.
+Statements similar to statements in Section \ref{S10} can be shown in this case of cq-channel by using quantum information geometry based on Kubo-Mori-Bogoliubov Fisher information, which is directly linked to quantum relative entropy \eqref{AAB} \cite{Amari-Nagaoka}, \cite[Chapter 7]{Springer}.
 Here, for the calculation of $C_q(W)$, we consider only the algorithm corresponding to Algorithm \ref{protocol1}.
-Hence, we consider the case under the following condition similar to Condition (C). \begin{description} \item[(D)] $n_1=n_2^2$ and $W_1, \ldots, W_{n_2^2}$ are linearly independent. \end{description} Then, we consider the following condition; \begin{description} \item[(E)] $ D( W_x\| \sigma) $ does not depend on $x \in \X$. \end{description} Since the dimension of the convex full of $\{W_x\}_{x \in \X}$ equals the dimension of ${\cal S}({\cal H})$, due to Condition (D), only one density matrix $\sigma$ on ${\cal H}$ satisfies the condition (E).
-We denote such a density matrix by $\sigma_*$.
-The relation \eqref{MOA2} guarantees that
+Hence, we consider the case under the following condition similar to Condition (C). \begin{description} \item[(D)] $n_1=n_2^2$ and $W_1, \ldots, W_{n_2^2}$ are linearly independent. \end{description}